-Modern wars and military bases are synonymous.
+Modern wars and military bases go hand in hand.
 Bases hold the equipment, weapons, ammunition, aircraft, communications technology, vehicles, fuel, food, and clothing necessary to wage highly-mobile, technologically-sophisticated warfare.
 They are also the places where troops are housed, as well as organized, armed, and equipped for combat.
 And when battles erupt, soldiers sally forth from their bases to confront the enemy.
 Then, if all goes well, they return to the safety of their bases to rest and refit.
 Military bases are geographical weapons of war – as important to combat as fighter bombers, helicopters, and armored personnel carriers.

-Westmoreland saw the U.S. troop build-up in South Vietnam progressing in phases.
+In early 1965, Westmoreland envisioned the U.S. troop build-up in South Vietnam progressing in phases.
 In Phase I, U.S. forces would secure several coastal positions.
 During Phase II, the Americans would slowly work out from their coastal bases, extending U.S. and South Vietnamese territorial control, while simultaneously enhancing the security of the enclaves.
-In Phase III, U.S. forces, relying upon a secure logistical system on the coast, would establish large bases in the interior of the country.
-Phase IV would involve U.S. units moving out from their interior bases to engage in search and destroy operations in South Vietnam’s westernmost hinterland.
+In Phase III, American units, relying upon a secure logistical system on the coast, would establish large bases in the interior of the country.
+Phase IV would involve U.S. troops moving out from their interior bases to engage in search and destroy operations in South Vietnam’s westernmost hinterland.

 Westmoreland considered the phased establishment of bases as a guarantee against a second Dien Bien Phu.
 Unlike the French, the Americans would not have any isolated, vulnerable bases in the wilds of Indochina.
 All U.S. interior bases would have access to the men and supplies at a nearby coastal position, ensuring against a repeat of the 1954 French disaster.
 The American basing system across South Vietnam would be mutually-supporting, meaning the personnel on each base would be able to call upon the personnel at another base in case of a large-scale Communist assault.

-Westmoreland considered airfields crucial to the success of his emerging strategy.
+Westmoreland considered airfields crucial to the success of his search and destroy strategy.
 Airfields across the interior of South Vietnam would place U.S. troops in the very midst of Vietcong territory.
-Plus, airfields would preclude the necessity of U.S. troops using South Vietnam’s vulnerable roadways.
+In addition, airfields would preclude the necessity of U.S. troops using South Vietnam’s vulnerable roadways.

 Westmoreland also visualized U.S. coastal bases providing the American expeditionary force with the ability to open a series of fronts against the Vietcong and North Vietnamese across the length and breadth of South Vietnam.
 According to Westmoreland, a multi-front war, fought simultaneously over large swaths of territory, would keep continuous military pressure on Communist forces, denying them sanctuary and the ability to rest and refit.
 Such a war would also increase the chances of finding, fixing, and ultimately destroying enemy units.

 In order to determine where to establish his big coastal bases, Westmoreland directed U.S. military engineers to study South Vietnam’s coastline, its existing port facilities, and its road network.
-Since Danang and Phu Bai had already been designated as coastal bases, U.S. engineers focused their attention on the coastline south of Danang.
+Since Danang and Phu Bai had already been designated as coastal bases in March 1965, U.S. engineers focused their attention on the coastline south of Danang.
 They examined sites at Chu Lai, Quang Ngai City, Qui Nhon, Nha Trang, Cam Ranh Bay, and Vung Tau.
 The surveyors, in consultation with Westmoreland’s headquarters in Saigon, quickly ruled out Quang Ngai City.
 The shallow, silty coastal waters east of the city would not float deep-draft oceanic shipping.
 And marshy lowlands, along with the high water table, would hamper the construction of an airstrip, storage depots, warehouses, and ammunition dumps.
 In addition, a sizable number of peasants would have to be moved away from the base site to ensure the security of U.S. personnel stationed there.
-Any mass relocation risked further alienating the peasantry of Quang Ngai Province, long known for maintaining strong sympathies for the Vietcong.
+Any mass relocation risked alienating those forced to move.

 By mid-May 1965, the U.S. had taken hold of coastal enclaves and major bases at Phu Bai, Danang, Chu Lai, Vung Tau, and Bien Hoa.
 In subsequent weeks, additional U.S. combat troops occupied base sites at Qui Nhon and Cam Ranh Bay.
 The half-dozen American beachheads along the South Vietnamese coast meant that Westmoreland was ready to begin Phase II of his campaign plan – the extension of Allied territorial control into the interior of South Vietnam.